-The Plan has established a reserve account for accumulated DROP benefits of \$113,010,827 as of December 31, 2015.
+The Plan has established a reserve account for accumulated DROP benefits of \$118,712,938 as of December 31, 2016.
 These funds are restricted for individuals who elected to participate in one of the DROP programs.
 Upon retirement, the member could elect to receive distributions or keep the accumulated monies with the Plan.
-The remaining Plan net position is available to pay retirement and health benefits.
+The remaining Plan net position is available to pay retirement and health benefits to all eligible members and beneficiaries.